Felix Burrichter

 Felix Burrichter (born 1978, Germany) is an architect, publisher, curator, creative director, and writer.
-Burrichter is the founder Pin-Up magazine, a biannual architecture and design publication where he currently serves as the magazine's creative director.
+Burrichter is the founder of Pin-Up magazine, a biannual architecture and design publication where he currently serves as the magazine's editorial and creative director.
 Burrichter has curated internationally at institutions including the Haus der Kunst, Swiss Institute, and Museum of Arts and Design and has published architecture, design, and artist monographs for Rizzoli and Powerhouse.
 In 2011, he was awarded the Art Director's Club America Gold Medal for Editorial Design.
 Burrichter lives and works in New York, New York.

 Early life and education

-Burrichter was born and raised in Düsseldorf, Germany and attended part of high school in Southern, California.
+Burrichter was born and raised in Düsseldorf, Germany and attended part of high school in Southern California.
 He studied architecture at the École Spéciale d'Architecture as well as École Nationale Supérieure d'Architecture de Paris-Belleville in Paris, France and moved to New York City to obtain a master's degree at Columbia University.